terodotus/ot-harjoitustyo/JaakaappiTietokantaApp/dokumentaatio/kayttoohje.md

 If you need to add something to your fridge, use the input text fields on bottom of the scene:

 <img src="https://github.com/terodotus/ot-harjoitustyo/blob/master/JaakaappiTietokantaApp/dokumentaatio/Kuvat/FridgeScene2.jpg" width="600">

+You may also need to update the amount of your item time to time.
+You may use the "set amount" -button, or even the create button with change amount.

 <img src="https://github.com/terodotus/ot-harjoitustyo/blob/master/JaakaappiTietokantaApp/dokumentaatio/Kuvat/FridgeScene3.jpg" width="600">

+if you have many fridges to manage, you may add them to the app by using the "add fridge" -button.
+Put the name of the new fridge to the text field to the left from the "add fridge" -button.

 <img src="https://github.com/terodotus/ot-harjoitustyo/blob/master/JaakaappiTietokantaApp/dokumentaatio/Kuvat/FridgeScene4.jpg" width="600">

+You can have as many fridges as you need.

 <img src="https://github.com/terodotus/ot-harjoitustyo/blob/master/JaakaappiTietokantaApp/dokumentaatio/Kuvat/FridgeScene5.jpg" width="600">

+You can add all your items to the fridge app.

 <img src="https://github.com/terodotus/ot-harjoitustyo/blob/master/JaakaappiTietokantaApp/dokumentaatio/Kuvat/FridgeScene7.jpg" width="600">

+When you want to close the fridge app, press the "logout" -button in the fridge scene.
+You will end up to the login scene where you can close the fridge app by pressing the "x" in the upper right corner of the scene.